-&lt;sup>1We are grateful to the Taiwan Stock Exchange for providing the data used in this study.
+1 We are grateful to the Taiwan Stock Exchange for providing the data used in this study.
 Michael Bowers provided excellent computing support.
-Barber appreciates the National Science Council of Taiwan for underwriting a visit to Taipei, where Timothy Lin (Yuanta Core Pacific Securities) and Keh Hsiao Lin (Taiwan Securities) organized excellent overviews of their trading operations.
-We appreciate the comments of Ken French, Charles Jones, Mark Kritzberg, and seminar participants at UC-Davis, the University of North Carolina, and the Wharton 2004 Household Finance Conference.
+Barber appreciates the National Science Council of Taiwan for underwriting a visit to Taipei, where Timothy Lin (Yuanta

-Who Gains from Trade?
+Who Loses from Trade?
 Evidence from Taiwan